SecondeJK/personal/Devplan.md

 15/12/2016:
 Started using PHPUnit, hopefully will be given a task soon that will require TDD.
 The implimentation of it isn't actually that complex.

+20/12/2016:
+Started writing PHPUnit tests.
+API Book has also shown me Behat syntax for BDD or TDD with more readabe code.
+These have been pushed into the codebase and are active.

 ### 3. Revisit the basics of OOP in PHP --COMPLETED--

 I STILL haven't had that magic click where I can read methods, objects and constructors like they're in English.
 CodeAcademy does a free course on this, I WILL master this until I can read it automatically.